 Graphic stories, comic books, cartoons and manga have long been incorporated in language teaching programmes, and we do not need to spend too much time on convincing teachers of the benefits of these resources.
 Short comic strips are present in most course books, and many teachers recommend original cartoons and comic books for extensive reading.
 However, there are a couple of interesting points to mention to understand the way these resources work in the classroom.

 When we talk about graphic stories in language education, it is natural to talk about multimodality and visual literacy in language education.
-When we learn to make meaning in a new language, we do this through various modalities.
-Cartoons represent an exciting combination of verbal and visual literacies, leading us to the idea of multiliteracies.
+When we learn to make meaning in a new language, we do this through various modalities such as gestures, sounds, signs, images, spoken and written language.
+Cartoons represent an exciting combination of verbal and visual resources, relying on visual and verbal literacies and leading us to the idea of multiliteracies.
 It is important that you give your students enough time to explore the images, identify the objects, the action and let them jump back and forth between the text and the images.
 They have to be able to read the text and the images simultaneously.
 This way they activate their visual understanding and their verbal understanding of the words they are reading.

 (Source: MODE (2012).
 Glossary of multimodal terms. https://multimodalityglossary.wordpress.com/.
 Retrieved 11.05.2015.)